-Port Sections Guide Section 08 Read Port Information Guide first Check website for updated Practices and Procedures www.rupertport.com Prince Rupert Porpoise Harbour Janurary 1, 2021 Only one deep sea vessel shall be underway between the dock and Buoy D24 at any one time.
-N/A Departure Transits shall only be conducted when the height of tide is sufficient to provide a vessel with a minimum clearance of 10% of its navigational draught for the entire period of the transit High Water Slack - Maximum LOA 170 metres, Maximum Draught 9.8 metres Departure transits are to be conducted 60 minutes either side of high water slack tide Transits shall not be conducted when sustained (or forecasted sustained) winds exceed 25 knots Transits shall be conducted in daylight (between morning and evening civil twilight) and only when visibility exceeds 2 nautical miles Safe speed Only one deep sea vessel shall be underway between the dock and Buoy D24 at any one time.
-Vessels should be ready to sail one hour before high water slack tide
+CUIDE Port Sections Guide Section 08 Read Port Information Guide first Check website for updated Practices and Procedures www.rupertport.com Port Prince Rupert Section Porpoise Harbour Date Janurary 1, 2021 Passing requirements Only one deep sea vessel shall be underway between the dock and Buoy D24 at any one time.
+Berthing requirements Free text option N/A Manoeuvre Departure UKC policy Transits shall only be conducted when the height of tide is sufficient to provide a vessel with a minimum clearance of 10% of its navigational draught for the entire period of the transit Size restriction High Water Slack - Maximum LOA 170 metres, Maximum Draught 9.8 metres Tidal restriction Departure transits are to be conducted 60 minutes either side of high water slack tide Wind restriction Transits shall not be conducted when sustained (or forecasted sustained) winds exceed 25 knots Visibility restriction Transits shall be conducted in daylight (between morning and evening civil twilight) and only when visibility exceeds 2 nautical miles Speed restriction Safe speed Passing requirements Only one deep sea vessel shall be underway between the dock and Buoy D24 at any one time.
+Unberthing Vessels should be ready to sail one hour before high water slack tide requirements Free text option